 Part of the repositioning process often results in occupancy levels suffering in the short term.
-With the acquisition of 3,686 suites from 2013 to 2015 (increasing the portfolio by 78%) there was some upward pressure on vacancy rates.
-Management believes that as the repositioning efforts take hold, the Trust will There are three main factors required to create maintain long-term vacancy rates in the 4% range.
-Management believes that this is the optimal overall range to balance vacancy
+With the acquisition of 2,892 suites from 2014 to 2016 there was some upward pressure on vacancy rates.
+Management believes that as the repositioning efforts take hold, the Trust will maintain long-term vacancy rates in the 4% range.
+Management believes that this is an optimal overall range to balance vacancy loss against rental growth.